 After starting a career in marketing for a Fortune 500 company in Chicago, frequent corporate relocations sent Jen Sinclair Johnson’s family packing to New England, the Upper Midwest, Nebraska, and back to Illinois.
 She worked solo as a newspaper stringer and gardening columnist before writing for a women’s magazine and running communications for men’s pro racquetball.
 Changing territories fueled her work, but living where Abraham Lincoln practiced prairie law inspired a love of history.
 Jen is writing her first novel, a modern day mystery with ties to Abraham Lincoln’s pre-presidential history.

-Jen Sinclair Johnson is a board member of Sisters In Crime Chicagoland, member of Mystery Writers of America, Abraham Lincoln Presidential Library, McLean County Museum of History, and produces the newsletter for the Old House Society.
+Jen Sinclair Johnson is a board member of Sisters in Crime Chicagoland, and a member of the Mystery Writers of America, Abraham Lincoln Presidential Library, and McLean County Museum of History.
+She has also produced the Old House Society’s newsletter.
 Contact her at Jen@JenSinclairJohnson.com.